JupiterOne-Archives/docs-old/guides/soc2-with-jupiterone.md

 JupiterOne provides the capability to export compliance artifacts, e.g, control evidence, policies + procedures, reports, etc.

--Exporting evidence per control\
+- Exporting evidence per control
--Exporting evidence for all controls within the SOC 2 framework, either as a summary, or the entire evidence output\
+- Exporting evidence for all controls within the SOC 2 framework, either as a summary, or the entire evidence output
--Exporting a SOC 2 summary report
+- Exporting a SOC 2 summary report

 ![export-artifacts](../assets/exporting-artifacts.gif)